robotic-esp/pdt/readme.md

 ./bin/visualization -c bin/parameters/executables/visualization.json
 ```

 Feel free to play around by substitution different contexts/planners into these `.json` files.
 Available options can be taken from the default config files in `esp_ompl_tools/parameters/defaults/`.
+The recommended way to change a default parameter is to **override** it by placing a parameter with the same name in the configuration provided with the `-c` option.

 ## Why OMPL?